PangolinMode/forty-jekyll-theme/landing.md

 					<h3>Pride Flag Emojis</h3>
 				</header>
 				<p>To normalize acceptance of more gender, sexual, and romantic identities, I created a petition on behalf of Fullscreen calling for the inclusion of pride flag emojis beyond just the rainbow flag. <br />
-Results: JoyPixels released 15+ pride flag emojis after talking to us about the petition and vowed to be vocal about their adoption with the Unicode Consortium.
+<b>Results:</b> JoyPixels released 15+ pride flag emojis after talking to us about the petition and vowed to be vocal about their adoption with the Unicode Consortium.
 3,000+ signatures and counting.</p>
 				<ul class="actions">
 					<li><a href="https://change.org/p/pride-flag-emojis" class="button">Read the petition</a></li>
 				</ul>